UBC-MDS/DSCI_562_regr-2/lec2/README.md

 	- Equivalently, the conditional mean can be modelled as the inverse link function applied to the linear predictor.
 	- Many resources will talk about link functions as being a solution to non-Gaussian data.
 This is not true.
 As mentioned before,
 - Common examples of link functions: log link for means that can only be positive; logit link for means that are probabilities.
-	- Interpretation of a coefficient with log link: the response is expected to increase by exp(coefficient) times when the corresponding predictor increases by one unit (i.e., the effect is multiplicative).
+	- Interpretation of a coefficient with log link: the mean response is associated with an increase by exp(coefficient) times when the corresponding predictor increases by one unit (i.e., the effect is multiplicative).
-	- Interpretation of a coefficient with logit link: the odds of "success" increases exp(coefficient) times when the corresponding predictor increases by one unit (i.e., the effect is multiplicative).
-The "odds" is defined as
+	- Interpretation of a coefficient with logit link: the odds of "success" is associated with an increase by exp(coefficient) times when the corresponding predictor increases by one unit (i.e., the effect is multiplicative).
+The "odds" is defined as probability of success divided by probability of failure.
 - A parametric form for the conditional distributions (of the response given the predictors) is assumed most commonly in the situation where making the assumption results in a dramatic decrease in estimator variance.
 Usually, when the conditional distributions are quite different from Gaussian.
 This is the idea behind _Generalized Linear Models_ (GLM).
 - We can make use of the probabilistic parameter assumptions by maximizing the likelihood.
 - In R, use the `glm()` function to fit a GLM.
 Specify family with the `family` argument.
 When predicting, the `predict()` generic function requires `type="response"`, and `broom::augment()` requires `type.predict="response"`.